How Sharper Than a Serpent's Tooth: Production

-Russel Bates knew the series' story editor, D. C. Fontana, through Star Trek: The Original Series producer Gene L. Coon, whom Bates had apprenticed under.
+Russel Bates knew the series' story editor, D. C. Fontana, through Star Trek: The Original Series producer Gene L. Coon, under whom Bates had apprenticed.
 Fontana told Bates about The Animated Series, asking him to try writing something for it.
 Bates did pitch several stories for the show's first season, but all of them were rejected.
 Bates met David Wise at the Clarion Science Fiction Writer's Workshop.
 Wise suggested that after the workshop was over they collaborate to try to sell a story for Star Trek.

 Bates was a Kiowa, and the story incorporated Native American elements.

 Reception

 This episode won a Daytime Emmy Award for Outstanding Entertainment Children's Series in 1975.
 This made it the first Star Trek episode to win an Emmy award.